gab992/Unplanned_SonicPi/README.md

 was to program instruments to "improvise" by pseudo randomly choosing notes that fit over the underlying non-diatonic chord changes.

-**Code**
+**Code Style**
 - I would like to acknowledge that my coding style is particularly messy, inconsistent, and inefficient in a lot of cases in this project.
-This is due to my complete lack of experience with Ruby and also the fact that my approach was uncertain and full of experimentation.
+This is due to my lack of experience with Ruby and also the fact that my approach was uncertain and full of experimentation.
 - I also apologize for the lack of documentation in my code.
 I might return to this project at a later date to clean and document the code, but for now this project simply documents my experimentation